 One first move they’ll have to decide is which job descriptions to rewrite first.
 If you’ve got a large number, you need to be strategic about where you start (e.g. a certain department/business unit, geography, recruiter ,etc.).

 2) Project Manager

 The head of TA/Recruitment Marketing/Employer Branding should name a manager to drive the project.
-This person should be good at coordinating discussions with any outside partners (e.g. text analysis platforms like Ongig and Textio), copywriters as well with the internal stakeholders mentioned below.
+This person should be good at coordinating discussions with any outside partners (e.g. a text analysis platform like Textio or a job description rewriting solution like Ongig), copywriters as well with the internal stakeholders mentioned below.

 3) Head of Diversity

 You’ll want to consult the head/lead on diversity because you’ll have to decide on which language to use for things like a diversity or EEO statement.